 Unlock the car with the remote control key - charging is finished and the charging cable's locked handle releases/is unlocked.

-Unplug the cable from the car's charging input socket, refit the charging input socket's cover and close the hatch.
+Unplug the cable from the car's charging input socket and close the hatch.

 Unplug the cable from the 230 V socket.